 COVID-19 vaccine information

-Vaccines are the way out of this pandemic.
-An effective vaccine is the best way to protect people from coronavirus.
-Following extensive trials, two safe and effective COVID-19 vaccines have been approved in the UK and the NHS COVID-19 vaccination programme has started in Hull.
+An effective vaccine is the best way to protect people from COVID-19.
+Following extensive trials, several safe and effective COVID-19 vaccines have been approved in the UK and the NHS COVID-19 vaccination programme is well underway in Hull.

 This is the biggest vaccination programme the NHS has ever undertaken.
 It is a huge challenge, and there will be bumps in the road.

 People in England who have been fully vaccinated against COVID-19 can demonstrate their vaccination status.
 A full course is currently two doses of any approved vaccine.
 Vaccine status will be available from:

 It may take more than a week for your identity to be checked and verified so you can use these services.

 If you cannot access these online services, and you have had 2 vaccines, you can request a paper letter from the NHS by calling 119.
 Only call 119 if you had your second dose more than 5 working days ago.
 It may take 7 working days for the letter to arrive.

 GP practices and the CCG are not able to provide you with a letter that shows your COVID-19 vaccination status.